mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

-Now it is very easy to go back to an unit test, that will mock the `appDataManager` and tracks it's call.
+Now it is very easy to go back to a unit test, that will mock the `appDataManager` and track its call.
-With that we can push the integration test part into the underlying db access layer (AppDataManager) and with that are not forced to do integrateion test for the whole business logic.
+With that we can push the integration test part into the underlying db access layer (AppDataManager) and with that are not forced to do integration test for the whole business logic.

 This solution might seem to be a little overkill, and probably it is, but I hope you got the point of what I'm trying to say.

-With that we have been through the most of the middleware integration test scenarios as well as how to test services in general.
+With that we have gone through the most of the middleware integration test scenarios as well as how to test services in general.
 I hope you enjoyed it.
-It you have any questions or have different opinions around that topic, just leave a comment below.
+If you have any questions or different opinions around that topic, just leave a comment below.